Mass media in Peru: Radio

 Since the existence of radio in Peru, it has been a popular source of information due to its ease of access.
 Many radio stations exist throughout Peru, including Radio Programas del Perú.
 The history of radio in Peru can be categorized into the first historical period of (1925-1936) when radio transformed from an elite medium to a mass media.
 The second period (1937-1956) began with the creation of Radio Nacional del Perú with a regulation toward commercial radio broadcast on such topics as entertainment.
 The period is considered the golden age of radio in Peru.
 The third period (1956-1980) tried to reconcile radio industry with the newly established television industry.
 The fourth period (1980-2000) begins with the return of the media companies to their owners, the formation of new networks and corporations, and the development of popular radio.
 Many Peruvians continued to utilize the radio for information in the 2020s, though news stories typically lack depth and details.

-There are a lot of radio stations in Peru.
 Peruvian listeners prefer FM stations instead of MW and SW stations.
 Major cities such as Lima, Arequipa and Trujillo have their FM dial full.
 Since 1990, most of these stations have been acquired by large radio corporations in order to monopolize the dial.
 Only a very few independent stations survived this wave.
 As a consequence, the Peruvian government does not currently give licenses for new frequencies.
 This is one of the reasons that since late 1990s pirate radios and internet radio have appeared and are increasing.
 Internet-only media started in 1995 with some on-demand broadcasts in RealAudio done by Frecuencia Primera RTVN, Red Cientifica Peruana, Peru.Com and Radio Programas.
 Currently there are over 10 thousand online stations; some of them are Internet Only but some others are just live rebroadcast fm or mW stations.
 With some exceptions Internet Only stations die just a few weeks or months after they are created.